arthur-v-kasper/mystery-lunch-app/README.md

 Hey Guys, all right?

-Below is some information about the project. :smile:
+Below is some information about the project. =]

 it was done using: